stsiwo/e-commerce-starter-kits/app-documentation.md

     - the app automatically send an email to ask them to write a review.
     - every time the customer create/update a review, the admin must verify the review to be published.

+## Cart Items

+  - you can keep product variants in your cart to buy it.

+  - max number of cart items is 5.
+  - max number of quantity of a cart item is 10.

 ## Admin